Shippable/docs/sources/ci/tutorial/build-push-image-to-docker-hub.md

 > Note: You might already have this if you have done any of our other tutorials.
 If so, skip this step

 ####2.
 Author CI configuration
 The platform is built with "Everything as Code" philosophy and it uses YAML based configuration file called `shippable.yml`.
-Jobs and Resources section from your `shippable.yml` are parsed to create the AL.

-Detailed AL configuration info is [here](/deploy/configuration).
+Detailed CI configuration info is [here](/ci/yml-structure/).

 **2a.
 Add empty shippable.yml to your repo**